johnbillion/query-monitor/CONTRIBUTING.md

    - To do this, run `git archive --output=qm.zip HEAD` then check the contents for files that shouldn't be part of the package.
 1. Run `composer test` and ensure everything passes.
 1. Prepare a changelog for [the Releases page on GitHub](https://github.com/johnbillion/query-monitor/releases).
-   - The `git changelog -x` command from [Git Extras](https://github.com/tj/git-extras) is handy for this.

 ### For Release